alex-ost/FileInfoApp/README.md

 	- README.txt
 	- Info.plist (FileInfoApp)
 	- FileProcessorTool.xcodeproj -> bundle identifier.
-1.1) Optional: Change Product Names.
+2) Optional: Change Product Names.
-// Re-sign the app.
-2)   Build (not run!)
-FileInfoApp target - app (product) needed for step #3.1
+3) Build (not run!)
+FileInfoApp target - app (product) needed for step #5
-3)	 Sign: Select your team and check your MacOS Developer certificate it should be downloaded and valid.
+4) Sign: Select your team and check your MacOS Developer certificate it should be downloaded and valid.
-3.1) Sign: User example #2 from "SMJobBlessUtil.txt" for code sign fixing.
+5) Sign: Use example #2 from "SMJobBlessUtil.txt" for code sign fixing.
-4)   Clean and Run.
+6) Clean and Run.

 ### One more thing.
 Project was created using Xcode 8.2 - so storyboard won't compiled and also opened by Xcode with less version.